micropython/micropython/docs/wipy/general.rst

 ----------------------

 * ``machine.idle()``: Power consumption: ~12mA (in WLAN STA mode).
-Wake sources: any hardware interrupt, no special configuration required.
+Wake sources: any hardware interrupt (including systick with period of 1ms), no special configuration required.
 * ``machine.sleep()``: 950uA (in WLAN STA mode).
 Wake sources are ``Pin``, ``RTC`` and ``WLAN``
 * ``machine.deepsleep()``: ~5uA.
 Wake sources are ``Pin`` and ``RTC``.